athrys5/sudoku_c/README.md

-# sudoku_c
+# SudokuC
-simple sudoku to retake hand with c
+Just a sudoku c game printed on the console to retake hand with c